Irvine, California Attorney, Mark W. Bidwell

 Norman F. Dacey made one thing clear, he was a hostile force against attorneys and the probate court and was not going away.
 He paved the way for trusts to be the most commonly used method to transfer wealth from one generation to the next generation at minimum cost, at minimum effort and in the most expedient manner.

 Mark W. Bidwell, Attorney at Law and CPA, Inactive.
-Office is located n the City of Irvine, County of Orange, California.
+Office is located n the City of Huntington Beach, County of Orange, California.

 Email address: Attorney@BidwellLaw.com